Cobra (Marvel Comics): Klaus Voorhees

-King Cobra was enlisted by Lucia von Bardas, the former prime minister of Latveria, and placed in her secret army of technology-based villains.
-She sent the army against Wolverine, Spider-Man, Luke Cage, Daredevil, and Captain America, the five heroes Nick Fury had sent to Latveria to stop von Bardas's secret criminal funding.
-When the battle started to turn in favor of the heroes, von Bardas turned all the armor of her technology-based villain army into a bomb.
-Nick's unknown agent Daisy defeated her and the army's lives were saved.
-King Cobra escaped the heroes during the resulting battle between Nick Fury and Wolverine.
+King Cobra is enlisted by Lucia von Bardas, the former prime minister of Latveria, and placed in her secret army of technology-based villains.
+Von Bardas sends the army against Wolverine, Spider-Man, Luke Cage, Daredevil, and Captain America, who had been sent to Latveria to stop von Bardas.
+King Cobra escapes during the resulting battle.

-After the passing of the Superhuman Registration Act in the Civil War storyline, King Cobra was forced to join the Thunderbolts and be trained by the Swordsman, along with Ox and Unicorn.
+After the passing of the Superhuman Registration Act in the Civil War storyline, King Cobra is forced to join the Thunderbolts and be trained by the Swordsman, along with Ox and Unicorn.
+Cobra later returns to the Serpent Society.